 We attribute the success to both Times Online and Ft.com.
 Because Times Online led the charge along with ft.com to push the pay-for-content model.
 Both publishers used each other to build vibrant and familiarity among the readers.
 So, next time you see a paywall, you won’t say, ‘what is this?’

 Slow Burn Approach

 It’s easier said than done to convince users to pay for your content.
-Especially in 2002, when everyone else is happy to provide you the same (more or less) for free.
-So, how did ft.com eventually increased its subscribers?
+Especially in 2002, when everyone else was happy to provide you the same (more or less) for free.
+So, how did ft.com eventually increase its subscribers?

 Unlike the Wall Street Journal which forces the readers to pay £40 a year, ft.com took a slow approach.
 In the beginning, the publisher wasn’t seeing impressive figures from the subscription.
 It added up to just 5 to 10 percent of the total revenue from subscribers.
 However, they were too careful to not lose any readers.

 And, indeed the approach was successful.
 The unique monthly users have grown to 3.5 million from 2.7 million and the subscribers have grown to 55,000 in the next two years (after the paywall implementation).

 So, the paywall helped them to get into the black?

 Well, it did.
 But there were other reasons too.
 As obviously, an increase in ad impressions and partnerships with elite advertisers to reap the best possible advertising revenue are some of them.